smeeth123/litm-color-override/README.md

 What It Changes

-Different parts of the UI render Tags and Statuses inconsistently.
+Different parts of the UI render tags and statuses inconsistently.
 In several places, statuses are actually output as plain .tag elements with a tier suffix, which makes them impossible to style correctly using CSS alone.

 This module: